josiahabrahams/JOSABR047_SOZ2301_Group3_Josiah_Abrahams_DWA7/README.md

 ```
 ## Features
 ```
-- easy to use filter system
+- Easy to use filter system
-- day and night mode
+- Day and night mode
--  in-depth preview of books
+- In-depth preview of books
+- Smooth drop down button
 ```